raj23manj/kafka/notes.md

     - Important notes
       - once the data is written to a partition, it cannot be changed(immutability)
       - Data is kept only for a limited time(default is one week - configurable)
-      - Offset only have a meanning for a specific partition
+      - Offset only have a meaning for a specific partition
         - Ex offset 3 in partition 0 dosen't represent the same data as offset 3 in partiotion 1
         - Offsets are not re-used even if the previous messages have been deleted
       - Order is guaranteed only within a partitoin(not across partitions)